johnrnelson/api-puppy/README.md

 Yeah I'm just having fun here and trying to reach the lowest level of user.
 But feel free to fork, clone, or peel off what ya want and do a better job.
 I'd love to see other peoples ideas of improvement.

+**Why use the name "api-puppy"?**

+I wanted to choose a name that nobody could hate.
+I feel like tech these days use marketing way too much but I can't beat them so I join them.
+A cheap jedi mind trick to ensure that the name will most likely be at least liked if not loved and who does not love a puppy?